-SRK recommends that Alexco continues exploration of the Flame Vein above the new resource areas and along strike and to depth on both sides of the Mill Fault.
-SRK recommends that Alexco initiates additional geotechnical, mineralogical, and metallurgical data collection and baseline environmental studies in anticipation of favourable exploration results and preparation for a preliminary economic assessment.
-A detailed budget for the recommended exploration and development program is listed below (Table 18.1) with a total cost of \$1.8 M.
+It is recommended that Alexco continues exploration of the Flame Vein along strike and to depth.
+It is also recommended that Alexco initiates additional geotechnical, mineralogical, and metallurgical data collection and baseline environmental studies to support the preparation of a preliminary economic assessment.
+A detailed budget for the recommended exploration and development program is listed below (Table 18.1) with a total cost of \$1.26 M.